paxfeline/hearsay/build-journal.md

 In JSX, the format used here by React, you can insert JavaScript inside curly braces.

-For Hear-Say, I added a second custom element: `<j-s>`.
+For hearsay, I added a second custom element: `<j-s>`.
 It's not quite the same, because it only allows JavaScript expressions -- not entire blocks of code.
 (Likely future feature: add a `long` attribute to allow blocks of code.)

-Here is how the equivalent Hear-Say component source HTML file would look.
+Here is how the equivalent hearsay component source HTML file would look.

+Simple.html
 ```html
 <h1>
     <j-s>